MarcCarranza/altran-axa-prueba/README.md

 # Front-end AXA assessment (AKA gnomeet)
 Summary of the technologies used, short documentation and explanation of the decisions taken.
-Some of the explanations may talk about time or a timeframe as I proposed myself to have it done within a workweek.
+Some of the explanations may refer to time or a timeframe as I proposed myself to have it done within a workweek.

 ## Libraries 📚
 * [Webpack](https://webpack.js.org/)